Well Woman & Specialty Care

-The University of Chicago Medicine offers a broad range of general and specialized gynecologic services for women of all ages, including care for infants, adolescents and teens.
+The University of Chicago Medicine offers a broad range of general and specialized gynecologic services for all ages, including care for infants, adolescents and teens.

-At UChicago Medicine, we offer highly specialized, effective care for women with uterine fibroids.
-Our multidisciplinary physician team has expertise in innovative surgical and non-surgical fibroid treatment techniques, including some that are not widely available.
+At the Center for the Advanced Treatment and Research of Uterine Fibroids, our multidisciplinary physician team has expertise in innovative surgical and non-surgical fibroid treatment techniques, including some that are not widely available.
 Most importantly, our goals are to help you understand that you have options for uterine fibroid treatment, and to assist you in making the choice that best meets your unique physical and personal needs.

 At UChicago Medicine, women with gynecologic cancers may also have access to other advanced treatment options, including: